edison-moreland/MusicScript/README.md

 # MusicScript

-A little scripting environment I created to experiment with intervals, scales, and other music concepts in a familiar environment.
+A little scripting environment I created to explore fundamental music concepts in a familiar environment.

 ## Syntax